sbooth/AudioXCFrameworks/README.md

 The Xcode project files and overall build system are distributed under the MIT license.

-Each individual project is subject to its own license terms.
-See `README.md` in each folder for licensing information for that particular project.
+Each individual open source project is subject to its own licensing terms.
+See the README in each folder for that particular project's license.